onaio/ona-tech/checklists/qa.md

 or, much less likely:

 > `jmunene:` "1337 failed QA, downloaded forms are still blank, try with this [link to a page with a download XLS form button]"

+If a problem is found, you should call it out and mark it in the [QA document](https://docs.google.com/spreadsheets/d/1f5hlQBiAZ8fBFZ_rRaJ1wmwaufYXLFuLK46fNyYZQKM/edit).
+Also, reopen the issue with details of the problem, put it in the current milestone, and ping the person who was assigned.
+If the problem blocks deploy, mark it in the "Blocker" column.